ejball/ArgsReading/docs/ArgsReading/ArgsReader/ReadArgument.md

 # ReadArgument method

-Reads the next non-option argument, or null if none remain.
+Reads the next non-option argument.

 ```csharp
 public string ReadArgument()
 ```

+## Return Value

+The next non-option argument, or null if none remain.

+## Remarks

+If the next argument is an option, this method throws an exception.
+If options can appear before normal arguments, be sure to read all options before reading any normal arguments.

 (from class [ArgsReader](../ArgsReader.md) of namespace [ArgsReading](../../ArgsReading.md))